Why to Soak Nuts (and How) – A Traditional Preparation Method

 We have consumed nuts for thousands of years, right back to the earliest days of mankind.
 Not only do they provide an abundance of nutrients, but their high amounts of protein and healthy fats make them great dietary staples and go-to energy sources.

-(Side note: For our vegetarian and vegan friends out there, this is essential.
-Because you’ll probably use nuts as an alternative protein source, proper preparation methods are required to prevent any deficiencies in certain minerals).
+Note: For our vegetarian and vegan friends out there, this is essential.
+Because you’ll probably use nuts as an alternative protein source, proper preparation methods are required to prevent deficiencies in essential nutrients.

 The Ancient Art